What can be done about disruptive kids?

 “Today already around a fifth of kindergarten and primary school pupils are very challenging to teach,” said Jean-Michel Héritier, of canton Basel City’s teaching associationexternal link, in the article.
 He attributed the increase to the phasing out of special classes for disruptive pupils but also to households where children spent a lot of time in front of screens rather than with their peers.
 This results in low frustration and concentration thresholds, he said.

-French-speaking regions catching up
+French-speaking reagions catching up

 Whereas the problem of unruly pupils has been recognised for some years in German-speaking Switzerland, the French-speaking part is only now catching up.